 Thai massage blends Eastern energy beliefs with deep tissue massage.
 I did not feel the warmth spread from toes to fingers during my first massage experience.
-The last time I remember this strange, tingling sensation spreading deep through my body was after getting acupuncture at my Shaolin school in China.
+The last time I remember this strange, tingling sensation of healing welling up from deep in my body was after getting acupuncture at my Shaolin school in China.

 My neck slumps, unable to hold the weight of my head.
 I’m quite sure that at least one rib is broken and my spleen may be leaking.
 I am 170 pounds of chewed bubble gum.
 I must now get accustomed to life with no bones.

 Not good…but assuming that I regain muscle control within the next week, not all is lost.
-My happy ending was a cup of steaming-hot lotus seed tea, renewed circulation which I could consciously feel warming my body, and the realization that I don’t have to do this again — at least for another four years.
+My happy ending for this Thai massage in Chiang Mai was a cup of steaming-hot lotus seed tea.
+I feel renewed circulation warming my body.
+I also relish the thought of not having to do this again — at least for another four years.

 I even tipped Lucy.
 Maybe she won’t go after my family.